UCD-Physics/Advanced-Lab-Website/content/info/stage3/_index.md

 #### Physics and Physics with Astronomy and Space Science:

+* ~~Reports 1 & 2 due by 5pm on Tuesday 31 October 2023~~
-* Report 2 due by 5pm on Tuesday 31 October 2023
+* Report 1 due by 5pm on Tuesday 31 October 2023
+* Report 2 due by 5pm on Monday 6 November
 * Report 4 due by 5pm on Monday 22 January 2024
 * Report 6 due by 5pm on Monday 11 March 2024
 * Report 8 due by 5pm on Monday 08 April 2024